 Jim Cramer is one of the top-watched TV personalities on CNBC.
 He is the host of Mad Money and also the co-founder and chairman of TheStreet.com.
 Nearly 250K people watch his show daily on TV and most of these are ordinary investors trying to understand what’s going on in the market.
 Cramer’s bullish and bearish stock picks on his show are the starting point for many investments made by these folks.

 The S&P 500 index lost 6.7% yesterday and here is what Cramer recommended following this huge decline.

-Humana (HUM) received an immediate sell recommendation from Cramer for its heavy reliance upon the government.
+Humana (NYSE:HUM) received an immediate sell recommendation from Cramer for its heavy reliance upon the government.

 Additional disclosure: I am long physical gold.